 Sharon’s HOCD story

 Sharon thought back to her experience in high school and college.
-She wondered whether she had missed any hints of attraction to gay women she had known in the past.
-She mentally reviewed some romantic and sexual experiences she’d had with men to “decide” whether she had really enjoyed them, or whether she just suffered through them.
+She started to wonder if she had missed any hints of attraction to gay women who she had known in the past.
+Sharon mentally reviewed some romantic and sexual experiences she’d had with men to “decide” whether she had really enjoyed them, or whether she just suffered through them.

 Sharon began Exposure and Ritual Prevention (ERP) therapy.
 She tried hard to learn to bear the anxiety that came with thoughts about being gay.
 With the help of her therapist, she trained herself to respond to that anxiety by talking back to it.
-She would say, “maybe enjoying flirty interactions with my friend means I am gay, or maybe not.
-It’s hard to tell,” and would then try her best to resist the temptation to “figure out” whether she was gay or not.
+She would say to herself, “maybe enjoying flirty interactions with my friend means I am gay, or maybe not.
+It’s hard to tell,” and would then try her best to resist the temptation to figure out whether she was gay or not.
 This was difficult for her.

 The poorly understood phenomenon of obsessive “gay thoughts”